Steps to Creating Asthma Friendly Environments

 • maximize their potential for growth, development, and achievement

-• limit school absenteeism
+• limit school and child care absenteeism

 • participate in physical activity